Contact Us for a Free Consultation (213) 542-0979

 What is Real Estate Fraud in California?

-Fraud in real estate happens after somebody commits a dishonest act that ends up financially benefiting them during a real estate transaction.
+Fraud in real estate happens after somebody commits a dishonest act that financially benefits them during a real estate transaction.

-• Foreclosure fraud is a common unlawful scheme that takes advantage of individuals who are facing property foreclosure;
+• Foreclosure fraud is a standard unlawful scheme that takes advantage of individuals who are facing property foreclosure;

 • Straw buyer schemes are when someone purchases a home for another person because they were not qualified, such as bad credit;

-• Predatory lending occurs when a mortgage broker gets a home loan by use of overly excessive and unnecessary fees to pad their commissions.
+• Predatory lending occurs when a mortgage broker obtains a home loan by charging excessive and unnecessary fees to pad their commissions.

-Other forms real estate fraud includes property flipping, filing forged documents, and elder fraud, which is a fraudulent real estate scheme that takes advantage of elderly victims.
+Other forms of real estate fraud include property flipping, filing forged documents, and elder fraud, a fraudulent real estate scheme that takes advantage of elderly victims.

 Providing False Information

-A lot of times when you lie on those documents, it's very easy for the government/prosecutors to prove the case against you because you have put it in writing and signed it.
-A lot of times you have had it notarized under penalty to perjury and you've lied.
+When you lie on those documents, it's easy for the government or prosecutors to prove the case against you because you have put it in writing and signed it.
+You have often had it notarized under penalty of perjury and lied.

-The biggest thing that bothers me about these mortgage fraud cases in Los Angeles, California is a lot of times it is really not necessarily completely the fault of the defendant who is charged with mortgage fraud.
-A lot of times the company or the bank who are helping you with the loan, are really encouraging you to sign these documents, to put certain things in there.
+The biggest thing that bothers me about these mortgage fraud cases in Los Angeles, California, is that it is not necessarily the fault of the defendant charged with mortgage fraud.
+The company or the bank helping you with the loan often encourages you to sign these documents and put certain things in there, which can complicate the legal situation.

-They're basically trying to protect themselves and get so much documentation that you have all these assets and you can pay the loan back that they encourage you to commit mortgage fraud.
-They encourage you to say and sign things, but the reality is, they aren't going to be the ones in trouble when things go awry and you're all of a sudden charged with mortgage fraud.
+They're trying to protect themselves and get so much documentation that you have all these assets, and you can pay the loan back that they encourage you to commit mortgage fraud.
+They encourage you to say and sign things, but the reality is they aren't the ones in trouble when things go awry, and you're suddenly charged with mortgage fraud.

-They're going to say we told them to tell the truth.
-Of course, they're going to protect themselves, so you have to make sure when you fill out these documents that you fill them out honestly and completely because if you don't, you're going to be subject to a big problem.
+They'll say we told them to tell the truth.
+Of course, they'll protect themselves, so you have to make sure when you fill out these documents that you do so honestly and entirely because if you don't, you'll be subject to a big problem.

-The reality though is, if you're reading this post you're probably charged with mortgage fraud and it's too late.
-You've already filled the documents out.
-The prosecutors are people too.
-They live in society and they know that these mortgage companies and loan people will say and do anything they can to get these loans effectuated.
+The reality, though, is that if you're reading this post, you're probably charged with mortgage fraud, and it's too late.
+You've already filled out the documents.
+The prosecutors are people, too.
+They live in society, and they know that these mortgage companies and loan people will say and do anything they can to get these loans effectuated.

-So, if we can really mount a strong argument that you weren't trying to do anything unlawful or unfair and that they encouraged you to do this, you will be in a much better position to try to avoid a mortgage fraud conviction in Los Angeles and either get the case dismissed or get some sort of a lesser charge – maybe some sort of a diversionary problem.
+In that case, you will be in a much better position to avoid a mortgage fraud conviction in Los Angeles and either get the case dismissed or get a lesser charge—maybe some diversionary problem, such as a pretrial diversion program or a plea bargain that could result in a reduced sentence.

 California Laws for Real Estate Fraud